 When to Include Assets in the Sponsor's Calculations

-Assets (such as savings, houses, or cars) are counted at only one fifth their current market value, or one third if the immigrant is the spouse or child of a U.S. citizen.
+You do not need to declare or prove your ownership of valuable assets if you can meet the Poverty Guidelines levels based on income alon.
+However, assets (such as savings, houses, or cars) can be a valuable way to fill the gap.
+They are counted at only one fifth their current market value, or one third if the immigrant is the spouse or child of a U.S. citizen.
 And you must subtract out any debt liabilities, mortgages, and liens against the asset.

-Assets must also be readily convertible into cash (within one year).
+To be used for immigration sponsorship purposes, your assets must be readily convertible into cash (within one year).
 For example, if the sponsor owns a new condominium in an empty complex that is in bankruptcy, there may not be a market for the place (i.e. no one wants to buy it).
 USCIS may decide that, even though the sponsor paid a million dollars for the condo, this asset does not count, because it cannot be converted into cash within one year.